Types of Folded Pens

 This is the only size they sell.
 (I got both of mine at P&I) Not sure if the one at JNB is the same size as P&I's (I'm assuming so), BUT this is the great thing about making your own -- you can alter the size!
 And speaking of making your own...

 My first attempt at a homemade folded pen.
 Had awful vague instructions.
 It actually works, but you can only get one letter out of it.
-I could easily fix it (which I will address later), but I'm keeping it this way because it's too funny (and "sentimental"). :D
+I could easily fix it (see bottom of Homemade Pens page), but I'm keeping it this way because it's too funny (and "sentimental"). :D

 Cola Pen, homemade -- First perfect one I made that turned out (after 4 attempts and finally some decent instructions!
 See "Homemade Pens" page.)
 It's actually made from a beer can, but same material! -- Again, will show how to do this.